WebHare/platform/whtree/modules/system/doc/topics/installation/environment.md

 - `+8` (13687) - Reserved for OpenSearch dashboard (WebHare runkit)

 ### WEBHARE_POSTGRES_OPENPORT
 If set allows TCP access to PostgreSQL on the port 'baseport + 8', usually 13687.
+Automatically enabled when running as a container.

 ### WEBHARE_DTAPSTAGE
 Lock the DTAP stage.
 Must be one of 'production', 'acceptance', 'test' or 'development'.
 If not set, configurable in WebHare.